jdreeser/bifrost/README.md

     C:/dev/third

 You want to run all of their `start.exe` files, but you also want to execute a non-repository bound command one time.

 1. `bifrost -Scan -ForFile start.exe`
 2. add `"extra": "echo 'hello world'",` to the `bifrost.json`
 3. `bifrost -Start -Include first,second,third,extra -NoExit`

-When Bifrost executes files from the `bifrost.json`, it parses them into an ordered list, which is sorted alphabetically.
+When bifrost executes files from the `bifrost.json`, it parses them into an ordered list, which is sorted alphabetically.
 It just so happens that in this example the order of execution is `extra`, `first`, `second`, `third` because that sequence is already in alphabetic order.